Permit to Accompany Non-Resident or Non-Resident Aliens to Hunt Big Game

 - has his/her sole or permanent residence in Canada and has resided in Canada for the 12 month period immediately prior to the date of this application.

-You'll be required to provide the Fish & Wildlife ID number, Last Name, First initial and relationship (if accompanying a non-resident alien) of each person being accompanied.
+You will be required to provide the FWID, last name, first initial and relationship (if accompanying a non-resident alien) of each person being accompanied.

 Fees are payable at the time of application.
 Applications will not be processed until the fee has been paid.